ssbc/bipf/README.md

 ```
 <tag: varint(encoding_length(value) << 3 | type)><value>
 ```

-the type indicates the encoding of the value. valid types are:
+The type indicates the encoding of the value.

+Valid types are:

 ```
 STRING  : 0  // utf8 encoded string